 Saqib is an active member of the Peterborough community and runs a care company providing care and support services for children and adults.
 He is passionate about community needs and helped set up Children of Adam, a local and national aid and development organisation aiming to alleviate poverty and human suffering around the world.

-Jonathan is a mental health professional of 34 years’ experience, who remains deeply committed to the best possible mental health care for those who might need it (now and in the future), and their families.
+Jonathan is a mental health professional with more than 30 years’ experience, who remains deeply committed to the best possible mental health care for those who might need it (now and in the future), and their families.
 A qualified social worker, he has worked in child and adolescent and adult mental health and is a former lead of local authority commissioning and NHS Trust practice governance.

 Past Board papers

-Our Board meets bi-monthly in public.
+Our Board meets in public four times a year.
 These meetings are another opportunity for you to find out about the work we are doing, share your experiences of health or social care services, and get involved.